28mm/blast-radius/README.md

 [Rover]: https://github.com/im2nguyen/rover
 [Pluralith]: https://www.pluralith.com/
 * [Inframap]
-    * "Read your tfstate or HCL to generate a graph specific for each provider, showing only the resources that are most important/relevant."
+    * "_Read your tfstate or HCL to generate a graph specific for each provider, showing only the resources that are most important/relevant._"
     * Input: tfstate or HCL
     * Written in: Golang
     * Pros:
-      * Works directly with Terraform state files or .tf files
+      * Works directly with Terraform state files or .tf files, instead of DOT input
       * Docker
       * Simplifies graph
     * Cons:
       * Cannot provide more detail, oversimplification
 * [Terraform Graph Beautifier]
-  * "Terraform graph beautifier"
+  * "_Terraform graph beautifier_"
   * Input: DOT script output from ```terraform graph``` command in Terraform init directory
   * Written in: Golang
   * Pros